avanuser/Qt-Python-serial-port-terminal-program-with-GUI-for-Windows/README.md

-# qt-gsm-terminal_windows
+# Qt Python serial port terminal program with GUI for Windows
-Qt Python serial port GSM terminal with GUI for Windows
+Qt Python serial port terminal program with GUI for Windows

 This is a terminal program with GUI communicating through serial port.
 It can be used to facilitate testing of any cellular (2G/3G/LTE/etc) or any other modems controlled by AT-like commands.